Compact Data Structures for Network Telemetry: Complex Data Structures

 \textbf{Multiple metrics on the same key.} The theoretical foundation of designing a single sketch to estimate multiple statistics comes from the concept of \textit{universal streaming}.
 The main question that universal streaming seeks to answer is whether such algorithms can be extended to estimate more general metrics of the form $g(f_i)$ for an arbitrary function $g$ defined over the flow distribution.
 We refer to this statistic as $G$-$sum$~\cite{zero_one_law}.
 Conceptually, sketches that can estimate multiple statistics on the same key often consist of multiple single sketches looking at different subsets of the traffic to enable richer queries over the entire traffic.
-For example, UnivMon~\cite{univmon} uses multiple Count Sketches, called levels (e.g., $L$ levels of $r \times w$ counters, and $L$ is $O(log(n))$ where $n$ is the number of distinct flows) to support the estimation of a wide range of traffic statistics, including heavy hitters, distinct flows, entropy, and flow changes.
+For example, UnivMon~\cite{univmon} uses \red{multiple instances of Count Sketches, called {\em levels}, to support the estimation of a wide range of traffic statistics, including heavy hitters, distinct flows, entropy, and flow changes.} \red{Based on its analysis, the number of levels needed is logarithmically depending the number of distinct flows in the traffic}.
 At a high level, UnivMon leverages theoretical advances in {\em universal sketching}~\cite{universal_streaming_norms,zero_one_law}.
-When updating the sketch for each packet, UnivMon performs up to $L$ hashes on the flow key (of the packet) that output a single bit $0$ or $1$, and starting from the first hash, it uses the longest sequence of $1$s to determine if a flow should be tracked at one or multiple levels, as shown in Figure~\ref{fig:univmon}.
+When updating the sketch for each packet, UnivMon performs up to $L=O(\log n)$ hashes on the flow key (of the packet) that output a single bit $0$ or $1$, and starting from the first hash, it uses the longest sequence of $1$s to determine if a flow should be tracked at one or multiple levels, as shown in Figure~\ref{fig:univmon}.
 For example, if the first three hashes of a flow key are all $1$ but the fourth hash output is $0$, the hashing process stops and the first three Count Sketch instances will be updated with this flow.
 This construction of multiple levels of independent sketches is to ensure that the algorithm is able to capture a broad representation of flows for the size estimation across all flows.
-However, such an packet insertion process can take up to $O(log(n))$ updates to all the $O(log(n))$ levels of sketches.
-Recent efforts of SketchLib~\cite{sketchlib} and Sketchovosky~\cite{sketchovsky} proposed an efficient insertion operation by only updating the
+However, such a packet insertion process can take up to $L$ updates to all the $L$ levels of sketches.
+Recent efforts of SketchLib~\cite{sketchlib} and Sketchovosky~\cite{sketchovsky} proposed an efficient insertion operation by only updating the \red{relevant components of the sketch. }